SHITIZ-AGGARWAL/KrishiVikas/README.md

 # Krishi Vikas

 ```
-Krishi Vikas is a platform where you can directly sell and buy any farming
+Krishi Vikas is a platform where you can sell and buy any farming
 related product without the intervention of any third party.

 Through our blogs we also provide the necessary information about government